-Providers are encouraged to contact Sunshine Health's and/or Cenpatico/Envolve People Care's (our delegated behavioral health vendor) utilization management departments when they have been requested to provide court-ordered services.
-The Sunshine Health or Cenpatico/Envolve People Care's clinical staff will obtain a copy of the court order from either the Provider, DCF, or the CBC Lead Agency and review the request.
+Providers are encouraged to contact Sunshine Health's and/or Cenpatico's (our delegated behavioral health vendor) utilization management departments when they have been requested to provide court-ordered services.
+The Sunshine Health or Cenpatico clinical staff will obtain a copy of the court order from either the Provider or DCF and review the request.
 If the service(s) require a prior authorization the utilization management process will be followed.
-If there is lack of clarity if the court-ordered services is a covered benefit, Sunshine Health and/or Cenpatico/Envolve People Care, will communicate with the local CBC Lead Agency to resolve the issue of responsibility.
+If there is lack of clarity if the court-ordered services is a covered benefit, Sunshine Health and/or Cenpatico, will communicate with the local CBC to resolve the issue of responsibility.
 Please fax court orders to Sunshine Health's Medical Management Department at 1-866-714-7998.